Two sisters who died holding each other, a doting grandmother who enjoyed sitting by the river, a camp counselor who mentored young girls: The faces of the Texas flooding tragedy

 In the pitch-black, storm-lashed hours before dawn Friday, surging floodwaters unexpectedly ravaged the region, including a campsite filled with sleeping children.
 Four months’ worth of rain fell in just hours and the nearby Guadalupe River rose over 20 feet, sweeping homes, cars, campers and cabins downstream.

-More than 110 people, including at least 30 children, were killed in the catastrophic Texas floods and the death toll continues to rise, according to local officials.
+At least 120 people, including more than 35 children, were killed in the catastrophic Texas floods and the death toll continues to rise, according to local officials.
 Ryan’s body wasn’t recovered until waters receded, according to CNN affiliate KHOU.

 Now Ryan’s family and their heartbroken Texas community are reckoning with the depth of the tragedy — and searching for answers.